SamBoerlijst/aparts/README.md

 - Bib to csv conversion.
 - Tag articles weighted by section in which each tag is found.
 - Download missing pdf files using sci-hub.
-- Generate article summaries
+- Generate article summaries.
-- Integrated node-network visualization
+- Integrated node-network visualization.
+- Query expansion by (pseudo) relevane.
+- Select articles based on tag dissimilarity.

 <br>